percas93/Exercises--Ejercicios/README.md

 Open any file to read the problem statement and my solution.
 Some exercises include multiple solution attempts to illustrate the reasoning process.

+## 🌐 Language Choice
+The repository is written in English to make it accessible and understandable to a wider audience.
+Variable names, comments, and documentation also follow this decision, keeping the code cohesive and consistent.

 ## 🔎 Why This Repository Matters
 This repo is intentionally raw and transparent.
 It’s about showing the process, not just polished results.
 Recruiters and collaborators can:
 Observe how I break down challenges.